Popol2411/movie_app/README.md

 - The API must be deployed to Heroku.

 ## :man_technologist: Get Started
+Download the repository on your machine
 ```
 https://github.com/Popol2411/movie_app.git
 ```

-Download the repository on your machine
+Install MongoDB
 ```
 npm install mongodb
 ```